 Short and Sweet Information

-Smelling a mature market (i.e. money), Microsoft plunges into the home video game business with its first offering, the XBOX.
-The XBOX is a 32 bit system running at an amazing 733Mhz with built-in DVD player.
-The XBOX is equivalent to an Intel Pentium III computer.
-The incredible graphics are better than all the other prior game systems, thanks to a dedicated NVIDIA graphic system.
-The XBOX can use CDs and DVDs.
+Smelling a mature market (i.e. money), Microsoft plunged into the home video game business with its first offering, the Xbox.
+The Xbox is a 32 bit system running at an amazing 733Mhz with built-in DVD player.
+The Xbox is equivalent to an Intel Pentium III computer.
+Thanks to a dedicated NVIDIA graphic system, the Xbox offered decent graphics at the time.
+The Xbox can use CDs and DVDs.
 Some of the great games are Halo and Amped.

 Quick Specs